engares/MoViNets-for-Violence-Detection-in-Live-Video-Streaming/README.md

 ## Key Features

 - **Model Training**: Utilizes MoViNets, an advanced architecture from Google Research (Kondratyuk et al., 2021) known for its efficiency in mobile and edge computing environments.
 Employs transfer-learning on this pre-trained models on human action recognition to enhance learning efficacy and reduce the necessity for extensive computational resources.
-The code is available in _'movinet_training'_.
+The code is available in _'movinet_training.ipynb'_.
 The training and the evaluation metrics are availible in the folders  above, as well as a futher analysis on those results.
-- **Real-time Operation**: Optimized for real-time applications, ensuring swift and accurate violence detection, the inference can be performed through _'movinet_inference'_
+- **Real-time Operation**: Optimized for real-time applications, ensuring swift and accurate violence detection, the inference can be performed through _'movinet_inference.ipynb'_

 ## Example of the visual interface for the inference
 <p align="center">